hortonuva/learning-build-tools/c++/README.md

 * This directory will have the Wahoovian matrix solution/demo in it eventually (but not yet).
 * Subdirectory *build-c++-demo* has a demo program that uses CMake, along with a locally installed library, and a externally installed library.
 * The CMakeLists.txt file is heavily commented.
 This is the configuration file for CMake.
+The number of commands is actually fairly small if you ignore the comments (and the setup for Boost).

 ## Some Background: